bblinder/Log-Spitter/README.txt

 You may need to enter your password and/or authorize it via your Mac's Security and Privacy section.

-(While the install script is primariy meant for Mac OS X, the logspitter itself will run on any unix/linux system).
+(While the install script is primarily meant for Mac OS X, the logspitter itself will run on any unix/linux system, should you choose to manually install it yourself.)

 (NOTE: if you've previously installed the tool, run the UNINSTALL script first.)